ohjay/Dodge/README.md

 License
 ------------------------------------------------------------------------

-This game is distrubted under the terms of the [MIT License](https://github.com/ohjay/Dodge/blob/master/LICENSE.txt).
+This game is distributed under the terms of the [MIT License](https://github.com/ohjay/Dodge/blob/master/LICENSE.txt).

 Contributors